dozmert/Security-Labs/TryHackMe/Blue(Eternal)/readme.md

 - Nessus
 - Metasploit.

+---
 ### Methodology
 #### Objectives/Flags
 1. Flag1, This flag can be found at the system root.
 2. Flag2, This flag can be found at the location where passwords are stored within Windows.
 3. Flag3, this flag can be found in an excellent location to loot.

+---
 #### Reconnaissance
 First I started by running an nmap scan on the target.
-It was disclosed that ICMP was not going to work so I added in the extra ```-Pn``` into the options.
+It was disclosed that ICMP was not going to work so I added in the extra `-Pn` into the options.
 ```bash
 nmap -T4 -Pn <TargetIP>
 ```